 Established program

 Classic Golden Retrievers, run by Sheri Bourgous, uses AKC AM/CAN champion bloodlines including the AM CH “Love Makes the World Go Round” lineage.
 Champion bloodline foundation means sires and dams have been evaluated against the breed standard by AKC judges.
 That is a form of quality screening.
-It doesn’t replace health testing, but it does mean the dogs meet a defined standard beyond AKC registration alone.
+It does not replace health testing, but it does mean the dogs meet a defined standard beyond AKC registration alone.

 Classic Golden Retrievers holds a 5-star rating from 26 Google reviews, the most reviewed golden retriever breeder we found in Louisiana.
 Twenty-six reviews at a consistent 5-star level is harder to fake than three or four glowing testimonials.